popgenchenlab/popgenchenlab.github.io/_pages/team.md

 Tiffany Dias (undergraduate) - became a PhD student at the University of Michigan

+Elizabeth Flesch (postdoc) - became a biologist at USFWS

 Xuewen Geng (undergraduate) - became a PhD student a UWaterloo

 Syed Ars Ghani (undergraduate) - became a Take 5 Scholar